JasxnNg/Systems-Game/DEVLOG.md

 2024-01-11 Server now runs with odd number of player
 I changed out the isPlaying function for a attributes in the clientDetails to make it easier to detect defeated players.
 I suffered through a lot of bugs but I eventually got it working. ~2 hour 30 minutes

+2024-01-12 Fixed problem with players tying and the server breaking I fixed a problem where if the players tied, the game broke and fixed it but could not fix the problem with the winner losing connection although I identified it as the strcmp if statement not working for some reason. ~1 hour

 Aareeb Jamil:

 2024-01-04 Edited proposal